Fiery Air India crash kills 241 people aboard, leaving 1 survivor, airline says

 Air India confirmed in a statement posted on X that 229 passengers and 12 crew members were killed in the crash.
 The only survivor was a British national of Indian origin.
 The flight bound for London Gatwick Airport had 169 Indians, 53 Britons, seven Portuguese and one Canadian aboard.

-“Our efforts now are focused entirely on the needs of all those affected, their families and loved ones,” the airline sa
+“Our efforts now are focused entirely on the needs of all those affected, their families and loved ones,” the airline said.

 The first crash of a Boeing 787